Hugh Bateman-Champain

 Brigadier-General Hugh Frederick Bateman-Champain, CMG (6 April 1869 – 7 October 1933) was an Indian Army officer and cricketer.

+Sports career

 Bateman-Champain was a right-handed batsman who played 11 first-class matches for Gloucestershire, with his debut for the county coming in 1888 against Yorkshire and his final first-class match for the county coming against Surrey in 1902.
 He also represented the Marylebone Cricket Club in a single first-class match in 1902 against Kent.

+Death

 Bateman-Champain died at Ascot, Berkshire on 7 October 1933.

 Family

 Educated Cheltenham College and Royal Military Academy Sandhurst.

 Eldest son of Colonel Sir John Underwood Bateman-Champain, KCMG, RE and Harriet Sophie Currie.

 Bateman-Champain was part of a large cricketing family.
 His brothers Claude, Francis and John all played first-class cricket, as did his uncles Fendall Currie, Sir Frederick Larkins Currie, Robert Currie and William Currie.

 He married in Gloucester Cathedral on 3 February 1904 Dorothy Gertrude Arbuthnot, daughter of politician George Arbuthnot, and had two daughters.